Thinkful-Ed/virtual-pet/README.md

 console.log(pi); // 3.1
 ```

-The syntax for creating a variable with `let` is identical to what we just saw with `const`.
-The only difference is the keyword (`let` vs. `const`).

 In this example, we initially create a variable `pi` whose value is 3.14159.
 We print out that value, then change the value of `pi` to 3.1, and then print that value.
 Because we've defined this variable using `let`, the browser allows us to assign a new value to `pi`.

-Another difference between `let` and `const` is that with `let`, we can initially *declare* a variable without yet assigning a value.
+We can initially *declare* a variable without yet assigning a value.
 When you *declare* a variable, you create a link between a variable name, and a place in the computer's memory that stores the value of that variable.
 The syntax for declaring a variable looks like this:

 ```javascript
 let myVar;